-For several reasons, we distinguish indeed between expressions that are obviouly equivalent, such as (E + F) and (F + E), or ((E + F) + G) and (E + (F + G)).
-There are however expressions which can be constructed by the above rules, such as (E+0) or $(1 \cdot E)$ , and which we do not want to exist.
+For several reasons, we distinguish indeed between expressions that are obviouly equivalent, such as (E+F) and (F+E), or ((E+F)+G) and (E+(F+G)).
+There are however expressions which can be constructed by the above rules, such as (E+0) or $(1\cdot E)$, and which we do not want to exist.
 Such convention are not only useful for simplifying expressions, they are also necessary to make some computation processes (such as derivation) finite.

-Everytime a rational expression is constructed inside VAUCANSON, either as the result of a computation or as the mere consequence of the reading of a string of symbols that represents it, the following rewriting rules, called trivial identities, and listed in Table 1.8, are automatically applied, giving rise to a so-called reduced expression which is obviously equivalent to the original expression.
+Everytime a rational expression is constructed inside Vaucanson, either as the result of a computation or as the mere consequence of the reading of a string of symbols that represents it, the following rewriting rules, called trivial identities, and listed in Table 1.8, are automatically applied, giving rise to a so-called reduced expression which is obviously equivalent to the original expression.

-In this table, E stands for any rational expression, m is any monoid element (that is, a word, or a pair of words), k and h are weights, while $\{0{\mathbb{K}}\}$ and $\{1{\mathbb{K}}\}$ designate the zero and unit of the weight semiring.
-Any subexpression of a form listed to the left of a ' $\Rightarrow$ ' is rewritten as indicated on the right.
+In this table, E stands for any rational expression, x is any monoid generator (that is, a letter, or a pair of two letters or of a letter and 1), k and h are weights, while $\{0{\mathbb{K}}\}$ and $\{1{\mathbb{K}}\}$ designate the zero and unit of the weight semiring.
+Any subexpression of a form listed to the left of a ' \Rightarrow ' is rewritten as indicated on the right.